hashicorp/terraform-website/content/source/docs/enterprise/automated-recovery.html.md

 page_title: "Automated Recovery (Installer) - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Automated Recovery (Installer)
+# Terraform Enterprise Automated Recovery (Installer)

-This guide explains how to configure automated recovery for a Private Terraform Enterprise installation.
+This guide explains how to configure automated recovery for a Terraform Enterprise installation.
 The goal is to provide a short Mean-Time-To-Recovery (MTTR) in the event of an outage.
 There are two steps in the automated recovery process:

 1. Configure snapshots on your current install to backup data
-1. Provision a new PTFE instance using the latest snapshot
+1. Provision a new Terraform Enterprise instance using the latest snapshot

 This guide will walk through both of these steps.

 ## Configure snapshots

-Snapshots are taken on the Private TFE instance.
+Snapshots are taken on the Terraform Enterprise instance.
 That instance can have two types of data on it:

 - Terraform Cloud application data: The core product data such as run history, configuration history, state history.
 This data changes frequently.
-- Terraform Enterprise installer data: The data used to configure Private TFE itself such as installation type, database connection settings, hostname.
+- Terraform Enterprise installer data: The data used to configure Terraform Enterprise itself such as installation type, database connection settings, hostname.
 This data rarely changes.

-In demo mode, both application data and installer data are stored on the PTFE instance.
+In demo mode, both application data and installer data are stored on the Terraform Enterprise instance.
 In mounted disk and external services mode, only installer data is stored on the instance.
 Application data is stored in the mounted disk or in an external PostgreSQL instance.